 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Restore Patients’ Smiles With Dental Implants

 If a missing tooth is having an impact on your confidence and health, our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons are here to help.
 We will assess your needs and explain all of your options so you can make informed decisions about tooth replacement.
-Call us at 856-582-4222 or contact us online to schedule a free consultation.
+Call us at 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve residents throughout South Jersey.